diqidoq/lars/AUTHOR.md

 ## Some clearance regarding name confusion

 My online nickname is diqidoq (aka digidog, both also on IRC).
 This is - if you say so -  my Open Source and Linux support and contribution/development nickname in the communities and on Github to seperate this whole thing from the actual person I am and what I *actually* do.
-It raised from my long-term contribution to the Drupal project and since then people know me under this nick name and I kept it.
+It raised from my long-term contribution to the Drupal project and since then people know me under this nickname and I kept it.

 My name is *Sebastian Ugovsky*.
 Additionally there is a music producer pseudonym I've been often credited with: [*Gilmano*](https://www.google.de/search?q=Gilmano).
 To look at it from scratch: I am an artist.
 But also an initiator, director, project lead and multimedia business guy, most of it based on my work as an author, theater & film maker, composer and long term music producer and director with many stations of work, like in London, New York, Paris, Berlin, Moscow, Los Angeles and some more.